JvanKatwijk/dab-cmdline/README.md

  If the software was already running for another channel, then the thread running the software will be halted first.

      bool	dab_Channel	(void *handle, std::string);

+ The function returns - pretty obvious - true if the string for the channel could be recognized and the device could be set to the associated frequency, if not the function returns false (e.g. "23C" is a non-existent channel in Band III.

 The function dab_run will start a separate thread, running the dab decoding software at the selected channel.
+Behaviour is undefined if no channel was selected.
 If after some time, DAB data, i.e. an ensemble, is found, then the function passed as callback is called with the boolean parameter set to true, and the std::list of strings, representing the names of the programs in that ensemble.
 If no data was found, the boolean parameter is set to false, and the list is empty.

  Note that the thread executing the dab decoding will continue to run.

      void	dab_run		(void *handle, cb_ensemble_t);

  With dab_Service, the user may - finally - select a program to be decoded.
 This - obviously only makes sense when there are programs and "dab_run" is still active.
 The name of the program may be a prefix of the real name, however, letter case is important.

      bool	dab_Service	(void *handle, std::string, cb_programdata_t);

+To allow selecting a program using the serviceId, a function as the one above is available where the std::string is replaced by the value of the serviceId.

+     bool	dab_Service	(void *handle, int32_t, cb_programdata_t);

 The function stop will stop the running of the thread that is executing the dab decoding software